MossGoblin/crystal_sort/README.md

 ### Secondary iteration consideration

-If the maximum range of values in the array is smaller than the number of values, then it is certain that the array contains duplicate values.
+If the maximum range of values in the array is smaller than the size of the array, then it is certain that the array contains duplicate values.
 The secondary iteration extracts all values, equal to the smallest and largest values found by each primary iteration.
-The more duplicate values the array contains, the more work is done by the secondary iteration.
-This means less primary iterations are performed and in in cases when the possible value range is much smaller than the size of the array, the algorithm performes significantly better.
+The more duplicate values the array contains, the more work is done by the secondary operation.
+This means less primary iterations are performed and in cases when the possible value range is much smaller than the size of the array, the algorithm performes significantly better.

-## Use of secondary operation
+### Use of secondary operation

 The econdary operation is disabled by default.
 It should be used when duplicate values are known to be prominent or expected to be prominent in the array.

-In case of random or arbitraty values, a good rul of thumb is to enable set the pigeonhole flag to True is the range of values for the array elements is one or more orders of magnitude smaller than the size of the array.
+In case of random or arbitraty values, a good rule of thumb is to set the *duplicates* flag to True if the range of values for the array elements is one or more orders of magnitude smaller than the size of the array.

 ### Comparison between modes